Skip to main content

 Rate Limits

-Rate limits are applied per application_id.
-If you exceed the limit, the response will contain success: false with an appropriate error code and message.
+If you exceed an applied limit, the response will contain success: false with an appropriate error code and message.
+Contact support if you need a higher production throughput profile.

 Error Responses